sojurner/palette-picker/README.md

 #### Link
 [Polo-Picker Heroku](https://polo--picker.herokuapp.com/)

-"I wonder how that color would look on me?"
+Have you ever thought yourself, "I wonder how I look in this color..."
 Well with Polo-Picker, you can find out!
-Polo-Picker allows users to create a palette of polos in order to really answer one of lifes greatest questions, "How fabulous do I look in this shirt?"
+Polo-Picker allows users to create and save a palette of polos of five.
+Now we can finally answer one of lifes greatest questions, "How fabulous do I look in this shirt?"

 - Randomly generate different colored polos.
 - Lock in the polos that you like.